ChristophSchmidl/web-security/assignment-2/README.md

 	* Session Management Flaws - Hijack a Session
 		* ![HijackASession](img/hijack_a_session_screen.PNG)
+		*  Session hijacking, sometimes also known as cookie hijacking is the exploitation of a valid computer session—sometimes also called a session key—to gain unauthorized access to information or services in a computer system.
+In particular, it is used to refer to the theft of a magic cookie used to authenticate a user to a remote server.
+		* In this particular lesson the value of the cookie named "WEAKID" can be bruteforced by using a tool like JHijack.
+To find a value to start with you can use the SessionID Analysis Tab of WebScarab.
+You do not know the identity of the user's session you are going to hijack.
 	* Session Management Flaws - Session Fixation
 		* ![SessionFixation](img/session_fixation_screen.PNG)
+		* Session fixation attacks attempt to exploit the vulnerability of a system that allows one person to fixate (find or set) another person's session identifier.
+Most session fixation attacks are web based, and most rely on session identifiers being accepted from URLs (query string) or POST data.
+		* Straightforward scenario:
+			* Mallory has determined that http://unsafe.example.com/ accepts any session identifier, accepts session identifiers from query strings and has no security validation. http://unsafe.example.com/ is thus not secure.
+			* Mallory sends Alice an e-mail: "Hey, check this out, there is a cool new account summary feature on our bank, http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID".
+Mallory is trying to fixate the SID to I_WILL_KNOW_THE_SID.
+			* Alice is interested and visits http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID.
+The usual log-on screen pops up, and Alice logs on.
+			* Mallory visits http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID and now has unlimited access to Alice's account.

 * Inspect 5 websites for which you got login credentials
 	* Do these website use HSTS (HTTP Strict Transport Security)?